Me and My Monsters

 Me and My Monsters is a children's comedy television program from The Jim Henson Company that combines live action and puppetry.
 The series is a co-production filmed in Australia.
-It first screened on CBBC on 18 October 2010 and airs on Network Ten and Nickelodeon.
+It first screened on CBBC on 18 October 2010 and aired on Network Ten and Nickelodeon.

 Overview

 The Carlson family, who have recently relocated from Australia to the UK, discover that there are three monsters living in their basement.
 Eddie would get along with the monsters much to the chagrin of his father and sister and to the delight of his mother.